microsoft/BotFramework-WebChat/HOOKS.md

 When called, this function will post the activity on behalf of the user, to the bot.

-You can use this function to send any type of activities to the bot, but we highly recommend you send the following type of activities only:
+You can use this function to send any type of activity to the bot, however we highly recommend limiting the activity types to one of the following:

 -  `event`
 -  `message`